 Even though a lot of those sources put the number at a lot less, the general consensus is that you really need at least 5 acres of land per person to be self-sufficient.
 And that’s assuming you have quality land, adequate rainfall, and a long growing season.

 Oh, and that’s also assuming that you are mostly eating a vegetarian diet.
-You probably didn’t know this, but meat used to be a luxury which people only ate on Sundays!
+You probably didn’t know this, but meat used to be a luxury that people only ate on Sundays!

 If you want meat in your everyday diet, you are going to need A LOT more land to be self-sufficient.